javadbat/jb-input/README.md

 npm i jb-input
 ```

-in one of your js in pag
+in one of your js in page

 ```js
 import 'jb-input';